handsontable/spreadsheet-icons/README.md

 ## How to use it?

-Install the complete set with npm or Yarn.
+Install the icons with a package manager.

     npm i --save-dev @handsontable/spreadsheet-icons